If you want to know how to surf fish more effectively, then these surf fishing tips will go some way to put you on the road to success.

 In these conditions fish are likely to hang out in deeper water offshore during daylight hours, only becoming brave enough to venture close-in during the hours of darkness.

-'Time and Tide Waits For No Man' goes the saying, and it's one that's very appropriate for anglers wanting to learn how to surf fish effectively.
+'Time and Tide Waits for No Man' goes the saying, and it's one that's very appropriate for anglers wanting to learn how to surf fish effectively.

 On most surf beaches it seems that the fishing is best in the two hours coming up to high water and the two hours following high water - and all the more so if it's a spring tide.
 But the period of high water itself - when the tide is slack - is often not a prolific period.